 If you have been diagnosed with breast cancer, you may benefit by participating in a breast cancer support group.
 Members are able to share their experiences and feelings with other women who have travelled the same road.
 There are several groups in the Victoria area that meet at various locations and times.
 You are welcome to attend at any time in your journey.
-Please call the Canadian Cancer Society's Cancer Information Line 1-888-939-3333 to find a support group in your area.
+Please call the Canadian Cancer Society's Cancer Information Line 1-888-939-3333 to find a support group in your area, or go to www.cancer.ca and click on support and services.